Shane van Gisbergen: 2025: More wins and playoff debut

-On 24 August 2024, it was announced that van Gisbergen will drive full-time in the Cup Series for Trackhouse Racing, driving the No. 88 Chevrolet in 2025. van Gisbergen would start the 2025 season with a 33rd-place finish at the Daytona 500.
+Van Gisbergen drove full-time in the Cup Series for Trackhouse Racing, driving the No. 88 Chevrolet, in the 2025 series.
+Van Gisbergen started the 2025 season with a 33rd-place finish at the Daytona 500.
 He struggled throughout the regular season, scoring only one top-ten finish on the first fifteen races.
-Despite his setbacks, van Gisbergen scored a win and a playoff spot at Mexico City, winning by sixteen seconds.
+Despite his setbacks, Van Gisbergen scored a win and a playoff spot at Mexico City, winning by sixteen seconds.
 Three weeks later, he continued his dominance on road courses by winning again at Chicago, becoming the winningest non-American driver in the Cup Series.
 Additionally, he became the second driver to sweep the Xfinity and Cup races in a single weekend from the pole, joining Kyle Busch at Indianapolis in 2016.
 The following week, he won at Sonoma, after sweeping the poles for both the Xfinity and Cup races.
-His third win of the season tied van Gisbergen with Tony Stewart and Jimmie Johnson (1999 and 2002, respectively) for most wins in a rookie season in the Cup Series.
+His third win of the season tied Van Gisbergen with Tony Stewart and Jimmie Johnson (1999 and 2002, respectively) for most wins in a rookie season in the Cup Series.
 One-month later, he earned his fourth win by winning at Watkins Glen, making him the winningest-rookie Cup Series driver in a single-season.
 This win also made up for his last-lap pass the previous year.
 Van Gisbergen was eliminated following the Bristol playoff race.
 Despite his elimination, he scored his fifth consecutive road course win at the Charlotte Roval.

-On 10 January 2025, it was announced that van Gisbergen would drive part-time in the Xfinity Series in the No. 9 for JR Motorsports.
+Van Gisbergen also drove part-time in the Xfinity Series in the No. 9 for JR Motorsports during the year.
 In his first start for the team, he won at the Chicago street course after holding off teammate Connor Zilisch.
 The following week at Sonoma, he battled for the second straight week with Zilisch, earning a second-place finish in the end.
-At Watkins Glen, with fourteen laps to go, Zilisch would make contact with van Gisbergen, sending him out of the race.
+At Watkins Glen, with fourteen laps to go, Zilisch would make contact with Van Gisbergen, sending him out of the race.